apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/windows-phone-8/index.md

 In order to test your application on a device, the device must be registered.
 Click [here][register-url] to read documentation on deploying and testing on your Windows Phone 8.

 - Make sure your phone is connected, and the screen is unlocked.
-- In Visual Studio, select '<a href="../../../cordova/device/device.html">Device</a>' from the top drop-down menu.
+- In Visual Studio, select 'Device' from the top drop-down menu.
 - Press the green **play** button next to the main drop-down menu to start debugging, or type __F5__.

 ![](img/guide/platforms/wp7/wpd.png)